Year 3/4

 Times Table Rock Stars

-This term, your child will take their multiplication check.
-This is a timed test similar to TT Rockstars so we highly encourage the children to practice their times tables and challenge themselves on TT Rockstars as often as possible.
+This year your child will take their multiplication check.
+This is a timed test similar to TT Rockstars so we highly encourage the children to practise their times tables and challenge themselves on TT Rockstars as often as possible.

 In Literacy, over the Summer Term, Year 4 will be looking at a variety of texts.

-In the first half term, the children will be looking at Performance Poetry, where they will look at different types of poetry then write and perform their own piece to the class.
-Following this, the children will then learn about explanation and persuasion texts and will have the opportunity to write some of these themselves about various topics, such as the ‘Snoozatron’.
+In the first half term, the children will be looking at explanation and persuasion texts and will have the opportunity to write some of these themselves about various topics, such as the ‘Snoozatron’.

-In the second half of the term, the children will write their own letters of complaint with a focus on formal language, they will read and write about The Tinderbox by Hans Christian Andersen including character description, speech, a diary entry and comparisons.
+In the second half of the term, the children will read and write about The Tinderbox by Hans Christian Andersen including character description, speech, a diary entry and comparisons.

 During Summer term 1, Year 4 children will be developing their physical skills in their PE lessons.